 - 🔥 Proper ventilation: MacBook chargers emit heat when charging.
-When ventilated correctly, the emitted heat can escape and not accumulate, which would only cause the temperature of the charger to increase.
+When ventilated correctly, the emitted heat can escape.
+This prevents the charger from overheating.

 - 💧 Ambient conditions: All MacBook chargers are designed with certain ambient conditions in mind, mainly temperature and humidity.
 You should keep these conditions in mind when charging your laptop and take the steps necessary to stay within them.